jquintanilla4/canva_banana/README.md

 **Session Snapshots**: Export your entire workspace (images, annotations, canvas state) as a JSON snapshot file.
 Import snapshots to restore previous sessions.

 **Individual Images**: Export selected images as PNG files for use in other applications.

+### Image Transform Mode
+- Select a single image to reveal the inline `Transform` button beside the crop control.
+- Click `Transform` to show an orange bounding box with drag handles.
+Corners scale uniformly; edges scale along one axis; the top circle rotates.
+- Default drag keeps the aspect ratio.
+Hold Shift while dragging any handle to free-transform (non-uniform scale) for stretching or squashing.
+- Press Enter/Escape or click the orange `Transform` button again to exit and keep the changes.